Doan-HoangAnh/DoanHoangAnh-managementplan/documents/project-management-report.md

 Project management is important for defining requirements, organizing tasks, assigning responsibilities, and monitoring project progress.
 Agile and Kanban provide flexible methods for managing software development activities.

 For the Student Internship Management System, GitHub Projects was selected because it integrates project tasks with GitHub Issues and provides a clear Kanban board.
-The sample project includes three Functional Requirements, two Non-Functional Requirements, three User Stories, and Acceptance Criteria.
+The sample project includes five Functional Requirements, three Non-Functional Requirements, five User Stories, and Acceptance Criteria.

 The Med-AI sample has useful features such as summary statistics, risk warnings, progress indicators, and a Gantt chart.
 However, improvements are needed in scheduling completeness, task responsibility, dependency visualization, and terminology consistency.